andreibiu/pi-fanctl/README.md

 All those criteria are checked by the script that parses the configuration file, so the risk of invalid configurations is minimal.

+**NOTE:** The sample config will not work for every fan setup.
+For example a 3/4-header fan that is directly connected to the board's pwm pin most probably needs an *inverted* pwm polarity, while setups with external circuits may need a *direct* (aka non-inverted) polarity.

 ### Additional commands

 All driver script commands can be obtained by typing: